Motor Skills are important in the growth and development of your child. His or her success at school depends on these skills, also.

 As your child moves from one reader to the next, write the new reading vocabulary on flashcards, making the letters in each word a bit smaller each time.

 Use the Trace and Say technique on vocabulary words, too ...
 But if the word is a SIGHT WORD, do NOT trace it or sound it out …

 Remember, sight words are to be recognized and read “on sight.”
 For a list of the sight words,

 Again, check to see if your child can see each word or problem clearly ...
 And never assume that they can!

 If – at ANY time - you have doubts, please take your child for a professional vision screening.

-Yes, motor skills are important in success at school.
+Yes, motor skills are important to success at school - and everywhere in life!
 And while certain skills require growth and development - which can not be rushed - using some of these activities can help your child in other ways.
-Be patient.
+Get them involved in all kinds of activities.
+Then, be patient.
 They'll get there!